altgans/altgans.github.io/src/posts/linux-setup.md

 2025-10-17 23:42
 continuing on starship config
 how to insert emoji and unicode in linux with my system menu (`drun`?)
-TODO figure out which menu I run configuring `niri`
+DONE figure out which menu I run (fuzzel) configuring `niri`
 I like centering containers, but then I can't edit side-by-side..
-TODO change screenlocker to quickshell/noctalia (away from `swaylock`) niri hotkeys seem like extremely sane defaults.
+DONE change screenlocker to quickshell/noctalia (away from `swaylock`) niri hotkeys seem like extremely sane defaults.
 Also, the variable names are sane, too!
-TODO change niri logout keybinds to trigger quickshell logout
+DONE change niri logout keybinds to trigger quickshell logout

 2025-10-18 00:16
 want to change my noctalia profile picture (`~/.face`)